samuelvanderwaal/metaboss/docs-src/src/sign.md

 metaboss sign all --keypair <PATH_TO_KEYPAIR> --creator <CANDY_MACHINE_CREATOR_ID>
 ```

-With a mint acconts JSON list:
+With a mint accounts JSON list:

 ```bash
 metaboss sign all --keypair <PATH_TO_KEYPAIR> --mint-accounts-file <PATH_TO_MINT_ACCOUNTS_FILE>